voxeet/comms-sdk-unreal/docs/docs/blueprints/Events/on-current-audio-output-device-changed.md

 ---
-sidebar_label: On Current Audio Output Device Received
+sidebar_label: On Current Audio Output Device Changed
-title: On Current Audio Output Device Received
+title: On Current Audio Output Device Changed
 ---
-Triggered when current audio output device is changed as a result of calling [Set Audio Output Device](../Functions/set-audio-output-device) or of the user's action.
-The device consists of a name and a native ID.
-The latter can be passed to the [Set Audio Output Device](../Functions/set-audio-output-device) function to change current audio output device.
-TODO IsDeviceNone...

-Example:

-...
+Triggered when current audio output device is changed.
+Returns the device in question or sets the returned "Is None" flag to true if there is no device currently set.

+For example usage, see the [device management tutorial](../../tutorial/device-management).